 6. Lübeck University of Applied Sciences

-Luebeck University is a world-class university that has a number of programs offered that involve Biomedical engineering with a number of international collaboration for better exposure and research to the students.
+Luebeck University is a world-class university that has a number of programs offered that involve Biomedical engineering with a number of international collaborations for better exposure and research to the students.
 THL collaborates and has exchange programs for the university.
 Currently, the university offers seventy and more exchange programs for students in many universities.
 Comparing all the exchange programs THL is considered extraordinary.

 7. FH Aachen

 FH Aachen has a rough intake of 11,300 students, 220 professors, 300 contract lecturers, and 340 assistants in the college located at the Julich.
-The Department of International Affairs provides International connection services for international students, researchers and academic staff, the service is available for students of FH Aachen University of Applied Sciences who would like to spend a period abroad.
+The Department of International Affairs provides International connection services for international students, researchers, and academic staff, the service is available for students of FH Aachen University of Applied Sciences who would like to spend a period abroad.

 One of my readers, Pablo, had some interesting queries regarding the post and I hope this would be useful to my other readers regarding ‘MS in Biomedical Engineering in Germany’.